Teen accused of deliberately crashing U-Haul truck into security barrier at park near White House

 WASHINGTON (AP) — Police have arrested a Missouri man they believe intentionally crashed a U-Haul truck into a security barrier at a park across from the White House.

 The box truck's driver smashed into the barrier near the north side of Lafayette Square on Monday at around 10 p.m., Secret Service spokesman Anthony Guglielmi said in a statement.
-He was identified as a 19-year-old from Chesterfield, a St. Louis suburb.
+He was identified as 19-year-old Sai Varshith Kandula, of Chesterfield, a St. Louis suburb.

 No one was injured in the crash.